studiowebux/yat-vault/README.md

 This object has the `regions` array, it let you deploy quickly using the multi region approach. the variable `{region}` automatically resolves to the current region, this way you can specify the region in the parameter name if needed.

+**Variables within values and overrides**:

+This feature must respect a format: `${my_variable:-defaultValue}` or `${my_variable}`. **_Very similar to bash_**

+Where `my_variable` is the name used in your overrides file (See the [Example](example/local.config.json)) and `defaultValue` is the value to use in case that the override file isn't present or the variable isn't overidden.

+The `:-` it means that the left part is the variable name and the right part the default value.
+This flag is optional.
+If not define, there is no default value, thus the variable will stay as-is

+_Character allowed:_

+- `a-z` and `A-Z`
+- `0-9`
+- `underscores ( _ )`
+- I didn't test other characters.
+I know that _dashes ( - ) WON'T WORK_.

+The goal of this feature is to let developers configure their local environment quickly and easily and still use the same configuration that the cloud (or deployed) infrastructure has.
+This way the setup is self documented and the configuration follows everywhere.

 ---

 ### Edit Secret File